 - You don’t want to draw too much attention to your Greek experience and would rather save space for the other sections on your resume

-Now, here’s an example of how to include your Greek life experience as extracurricular activities or volunteer work in your resume education section:
+Now, here’s an example of how to include your Greek life experience with other extracurricular activities in the education section of your resume:

-Even if you’re not devoting a lot of space to Greek life experience on your resume, you should still use hard numbers when including your accomplishments.
+Even if you’re not devoting a lot of space to Greek life experience on your resume, you should still quantify your accomplishments.
 Without numbers, the hiring manager won’t have any metrics to gauge how you contributed to your fraternity or sorority.

 3. Add it to your resume introduction

-Including examples of these skills in your resume introduction ensures the hiring manager will notice them immediately when they begin reading your resume.
+Including examples of transferable skills in your resume introduction ensures the hiring manager will notice them immediately when they begin reading your resume.

 Here’s an example of a resume objective for a Pi Kappa Alpha president: